dynobo/normcap/README.md

 ### Command line options

-NormCap has no settings, just a set of command line arguments:
+NormCap has some settings.
+If you use the settings menu in the UI, your settings are persisted in `<users config folder>/normcap/config.yaml`.
+If you start NormCap with a command line argument (other then `-h`, `-v` and `-V`), all persisted settings are ignored and only the settings provided as arguments are used:

 ```plain
 (normcap)dynobo@cioran:~$ normcap --help